AGitUser0001/WRO-FE-2025/README.md

 <img src="/images/IMG_5054.jpeg" width="400" height="500">

 Our final design has many improvements and additions than the previous versions.
 Our robot includes sensors, those being the lidar and a camera, motors; being the servo and BLDC motors, a raspberry pi 5 and expansion board, as well as wheels and a battery.
 Our robot has been made to be compact so that we can be efficient with our limited space on the 1/28 scale chassis.
 We raised the baseplate to make space for the battery and the servo motor.
-To secure the servo motor, we used tape with velcro, finding that this was better than just tape or just velcro.
+To secure the servo motor, we used tape with Velcro, finding that this was better than just tape or just Velcro.
 We also added triangular supports to the mount so that it can hold the extra weight of the LIDAR.
 We made the plastic of the mount thicker as well to support the camera, Raspberry Pi, and the LIDAR.
 We changed the pin so that it was more stable and better connected the mount to the metal chassis.

 <img src="/images/IMG_5055.jpeg" width="200" height="200"> <img src="/images/IMG_5056.jpeg" width="200" height="200">